-In the event that we should receive proceeds upon the exercise of the Warrants, we expect to use such funds for general corporate purposes.
+We will receive up to an aggregate of approximately \$76.3 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
+With respect to the issuance of shares of Common Stock underlying the Warrants, we will not receive any proceeds from the sale of such shares.
+We expect to use the net proceeds from the exercise of the Warrants, if any, for general corporate purposes.
 We will have broad discretion over the use of any proceeds from the exercise of the Warrants.
 There is no assurance that the holders of the Warrants will elect to exercise for cash any or all of such Warrants.
 To the extent that any Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Warrants will decrease.